mahoangnhatphi/suspicious-human-detection-with-LRCN-model/README.md

 # International Conference on Intelligent Information Technology
-## Reference data for International Conference on Intelligent Information Technology (ICIIT 2025),
 ## "ENHANCED REAL-TIME SURVEILLANCE WITH LRCN: AUTOMATING SUSPICIOUS ACTIVITY DETECTION FOR SCALABLE SECURITY SOLUTIONS IN VIETNAM"

 Fig. 4 illustrates the overall structure of the system, from video input to classification output.